Print and Graphic Design are Shaping Up for a Stimulating 2018

-Multicolore, the typeface designed jointly by Ivan Filipov and Vaidas Chmieliauskas, comes in both animated and inert versions, catering to the new sensitivity toward lively typography.
+Multicolore, the typeface designed jointly by Ivan Filipov and Vaidas Chmieliauska.
+Along with both animated and inert versions, catering to the new sensitivity toward lively typography.

 3. Texture in Print Design

-There’s an obvious and clear disparity between printed design, which has a physicality and tactility that web design can’t rival, which is why it is still and indispensable tool for marketing.
+There’s an obvious and clear disparity between printed design.
+Which has a physicality and tactility that web design can’t rival.
+Which is why it is still an indispensable tool for marketing.

-But while pint design has seen attention directed away from it and toward the design industry’s emphasis on digital design in recent years.
-However, not to be disheartened, print designers have been unobtrusively and expertly carving out a place for print design making as relevant to an online- audience.
+But while print design has seen attention directed away from it.
+Leading toward the design industry’s emphasis on graphic design in recent years.
+However, not to be disheartened.
+Print designers have been unobtrusively and expertly carving out a place for print design making as relevant to an online- audience.

-This year, designers will highlight this dissimilarity, and become more open to textures in their print-work.
-Utilising up-cycled or tailored papers, adornment through embossed, foiled, quilted or high-gloss finishes will convey an additional element of textural wonder to otherwise stripped-back designs.
+This year, designers will highlight this dissimilarity.
+And become more open to textures in their print-work.
+Thus utilising up-cycled or tailored papers, adornment through embossed, foiled, quilted or high-gloss finishes.
+Which will convey an additional element of textural wonder to otherwise stripped-back designs.

 4. Maximalism and Peculiarity